thomas-xza/postcode_calc/README.md

 Vue.

-The rough estimate of converting the co-ordinate based distance to the kilometer distances is based on the following fact:
+The rough estimate of converting the co-ordinate based distance to the metre distances is based on the following fact:

-London -> Edinburgh is 534 km
+London -> Edinburgh is 534 * 1000 metres
 The co-ordinate distance is 5.4

-So multiply co-ordinate distance by 99 and round to nearest integer.
+So multiply co-ordinate distance by 99 * 1000 and round to nearest integer.

 Regarding data structures, all the functions revolve around gradually building up the below array of objects.
 There is a little data